rhysstever/Eona/Organizations/Shops/Stone's Stones.md

 ## Goods
 - Buys and sells all different types of rocks
-- Randomly decides what 4 rocks he is selling for the day (roll 4d100 on the [[Stone's Stones#Rock Table | Rock Table]] below)
+- Randomly decides what 4 rocks he is selling for the day (roll 4d100 on the Rock Table below)
-- Randomly decides what 2 rocks he will be buying for the day (roll 2d100 on the [[Stone's Stones#Rock Table | Rock Table]] below)
+- Randomly decides what 2 rocks he will be buying for the day (roll 2d100 on the Rock Table below)
-- Randomly sets each price separately (roll 6d10 on the [[Stone's Stones#Price Table | Price Table]] below for each rock, rolling with disadvantage for the 2 rocks he is buying)
+- Randomly sets each price separately (roll 6d10 on the Price Table below for each rock, rolling with disadvantage for the 2 rocks he is buying)
 - Never goes out of business (magically finds a bin of coin below the counter)

 ### Rock Table